dmpio/omin/README.md

 <center>![logo](images/omin_lil_horns_logo_reworked_501px_194px.png)</center>
 -->

-# Omics Modeling Integrating and Normalization(omin)
+# Omics Module Integrating and Normalization (omin)
 Using python to squeeze the biomarkers out of your big data.

 ## Requirements